initdude/Linux-Course/02-Getting Started with the Terminal/3-File System Overview.md

     Sockets (s): Files used for inter-process communication, often for network services.

     Named Pipes (p): Files used for inter-process communication, where data is read in the order it was written.
+Inodes and File Metadata

+In Linux, every file and directory is associated with an inode, a data structure that stores metadata about the file, such as:

+    File Size: The total size of the file in bytes.
+    File Permissions: The access permissions that determine who can read, write, or execute the file.
+    Owner and Group: The user and group that own the file.
+    Timestamps: Information about when the file was created, last modified, and last accessed.
+    Link Count: The number of hard links to the file.

+The inode does not store the file name or data itself; it only stores the metadata.
+The file name is stored in the directory that contains the file, which points to the inode.
+Mounting and Unmounting File Systems

+Linux can manage multiple file systems on different storage devices by mounting them to specific directories in the unified directory tree.
+Mounting makes a file system accessible at a specific point in the directory tree, while unmounting removes access.

+    Mounting a File System:

+    mount /dev/sdb1 /mnt/external

+This command mounts the file system on /dev/sdb1 to the /mnt/external directory.

+Unmounting a File System:

+umount /mnt/external

+This command unmounts the file system, making /mnt/external inaccessible until it is mounted again.